ugoproto/ugodoc/docs/Codecademy Learn the Command Line Notes.md

 $ export USER='Jane Doe'
 ```

 - Feel free to use your own name.
 Save the file.
-Press `Enter` to write the filename.
+Press ++enter++ to write the filename.
 Exit `nano`.
 Finally, clear the terminal.
 - In the command line, use source to activate the changes in the bash profile for the current session.
 Type :

 ```bash